BrajRaj89/MyWebRock/README.md

 @AutoWired("fieldName") → automatically sets class fields from request parameters.

-@Get("methodName"), @Post("methodName"), @Forward("methodName") → handle request methods.
+@Get("methodName"), @Post("methodName") - handle request methods like if a method contains @Get annotation then it will only served if the get type request is made.

+ @Forward("methodName") the request is forwarded to specified service if the current service is completed and the request is forwarded

-@InjectSessionScope, @InjectApplicationScope, @InjectRequestScope → inject corresponding scope objects (requires setter methods like setSessionScope()).
+@InjectSessionScope, @InjectApplicationScope, @InjectRequestScope - inject corresponding scope objects (requires setter methods like setSessionScope()).

-@SecuredAccess(checkPost="className", guard="methodName") → before serving a request, it creates an instance of the checkPost class and executes the guard method.
+@SecuredAccess(checkPost="className", guard="methodName") -if a class declared with this then before serving a request, it creates an instance of the checkPost class and executes the guard method.
 If successful, the service runs; otherwise, a SC_SERVICE_UNREACHABLE error is sent.

 ## 3. Raka Servlet